 Basic decks are mostly meant for the Casual mode and up to Rank 20 in Ranked.
 Budget decks can easily be played up to Rank 10 in Ranked, while some of the better ones can even get you up to Rank 5.

 This deck is a Basic Aggro Warrior.
 Alongside the Hunter deck, it’s the most aggressive Basic deck available.
 Weapons are the Warrior’s characteristic feature, and they excel at two things – controlling the board or dealing a lot of damage to the opponent.
-For example, Fiery War Axe is one of the most powerful cards in the whole game.
+For example, Fiery War Axe is one of the most powerful cards in the whole game (Update: Fiery War Axe was nerfed last expansion, however it's still one of the better cards you can put into the Basic deck).
 Normally, you get only one three damage removal for two mana (e.g. Frostbolt, Wrath).
 In case of this weapon, you have two hits, which means that instead of one, you can remove two minions.
 Or deal six damage to the opponent.
 Weapons, especially Warrior weapons, are one of the most efficient burn tools in the game.
 The downside is that the burn is spread over more than a single turn and it can be blocked by Taunts and Freeze effects, but it’s still really worth it.
 Arcanite Reaper alone can take down a third of the opponent’s starting health.
 Basic decks rarely run a lot of the efficient defensive tools, meaning that the aggressive strategy might work very well.

 Basic Warrior deck is very all-in.
 You need to take a lot of risks when playing it.
 All game long you have to play for the tempo, you won’t really outvalue most of the opponents.
 You’ll often take opponent down to low health and the games will be decided by whether he has some sort of Taunt minion or heal.
 On the other hand, if you get a quick enough start, you’ll sometimes finish the game as soon as Turn 6-7 by being really aggressive.